Did you know?

 Mega Millions has awarded 10 jackpots of more than $300 million, including a record $656 million in March 2012, which was the world's largest jackpot until January 2016.

 It only took 68 drawings (34 weeks) for Mega Millions to sell its 1 billionth ticket on January 7, 2003.

 Mega Millions ticket sales reached 2 billion tickets just 67 drawings later (33.5 weeks) on August 29, 2003.

 The third billionth ticket came just 49 drawings later (24.5 weeks).

 From inception through early December, 2013, more than 29 billion Mega Millions tickets were sold.

 Fun facts and figures on the new Mega Millions

-Since the game was relaunched in October 2013, jackpots have been won in California (3), Florida, Georgia, Illinois (2), Maryland, Michigan, Missouri, New York (6), Ohio, Pennsylvania (2), Tennessee and Texas.
+Since the game was relaunched in October 2013, jackpots have been won in California (3), Florida, Georgia, Illinois (2), Maryland, Michigan, Missouri, New York (6), Ohio, Pennsylvania (2), Tennessee, Texas and Washington.
 They ranged from a high of $648 million down to $20 million.

 During the same period, second-tier $1 million (or more with the Megaplier) prizes have been won in almost all jurisdictions where the game is sold.
-Not surprisingly, larger states such as California and New York have had the most Match 5 winning tickets, but these big prizes have also been won in many jurisdictions with the smallest American lotteries, such as Delaware, Idaho, Kansas, Maine, Nebraska, New Hampshire, New Mexico, Oklahoma, West Virginia and the District of Columbia.
+Not surprisingly, larger states such as California and New York have had the most Match 5 winning tickets, but these big prizes have also been won in many jurisdictions with the smallest American lotteries, such as Delaware, Idaho, Kansas, Maine, Nebraska, New Hampshire, New Mexico, North Dakota, Oklahoma, Rhode Island, West Virginia, Wyoming and the District of Columbia.

 In calendar year 2014, there were nine Mega Millions jackpots awarded, ranging from a high of $414 million (split between winners in Florida and Maryland) down to $20 million (won in New York).